skip to content

 If a solution cannot be reached by negotiation and the problem cannot be ignored, legal action may be appropriate as a last resort.
 Civil actions between neighbours based on nuisance or trespass, or under the Strata Titles Act 1988 (SA), the Community Titles Act 1996 (SA), or the Fences Act 1975 (SA), as well as monetary claims for less than $12,000, are generally dealt with in the Minor Civil Action (Small Claims) jurisdiction of the Magistrates Court.

 Where a neighbour dispute escalates to such a point that a person fears their safety, it may be possible to obtain an intervention order under the Intervention Orders (Prevention of Abuse) Act 2009 (SA).
-For a full discussion of such orders, see Intervention orders or read our Applying for an intervention order brochure.
+For a full discussion of such orders, see Intervention orders or read our Applying for an intervention order factsheet.

 Nuisance